grafana/grafana/docs/sources/developers/http_api/user.md

 # User API

+{{% admonition type="caution" %}}
-The Users HTTP API does not currently work with an API Token.
-API Tokens are linked to an organization and an organization role.
-They cannot be given the permission of server users access, only users can be given that permission.
-To use these API calls you can use Basic Auth and the Grafana user must have the Grafana Admin role.
+The Users HTTP API currently does not work with service account tokens.
+Service accounts are limited to an organization and an organization role.
+They cannot be granted [Grafana server administrator permissions]({{< relref "../roles-and-permissions/#grafana-server-administrators" >}}).
+  In order to use these API endpoints you have to use Basic Auth and the Grafana user must have the Grafana server administrator permission.

+  The `admin` user that Grafana is provisioned with by default has permissions to use these API endpoints.

-API Tokens can be used with Organization HTTP API to get users of specific organization.
+Service account tokens can be used with Organization HTTP API to get users of specific organization.

+{{% /admonition %}}

 > If you are running Grafana Enterprise, for some endpoints you'll need to have specific permissions.
 Refer to [Role-based access control permissions](ref:role-based-access-control-permissions) for more information.

 ## Search Users